Rafisto/travel/_posts/2023-06-10-berlin-tour.md

 ### The Museum Island

 When the Prussian revolution had taken its toll on the previous political system, the countries west of Germany were not satisfied with the change.
-They had first replaced the elites and then started building a new foundation for the german culture.
-A direct architectural result of this deep approach has to be seen
+The Prussians had first replaced the elites for their own benefit and then, to curry favour with the West, they started building a new foundation for the german culture.
+I saw a direct architectural result of this deep approach - The Museum Island, which houses the most important museums in Berlin.
+The Berlin Cathedral is also located on the island.
+The Humboldt Forum is a new building, which had been built on the site of the former Berlin City Palace.
+The palace was destroyed during the war and the East German goverment decided to demolish the ruins.
+The new building is a gallery of non-european ar, housing the Ethnological Museum and the Museum of Asian Art.
+The building has been finished in 2020.

 ![Museum Island - Berlin Cathedral and The Humboldt Forum Gallery](/assets/images/berlin_tour/berliner_dom_humboldt_forum.jpg)